-Please note, Proof of Concept grants will be pre-screened to ensure they meet this grant application's requirements/eligibility.
-Only those applications that are deemed to be truly Proof of Concept (as defined above) will be forwarded for a full review by peer reviewers and citizen reviewers.
-Proof of Concept requirements are provided in full within the application form on SMApply (English: asc.smapply.ca / French: asc.smapply.ca/lang/?lang=fr).
+Please note, Proof of Concept grants will be pre-screened through a LOI process to ensure they meet this grant application's requirements/eligibility.
+Only those applications that are deemed to be truly Proof of Concept (as defined above) will be asked to submit a full application for peer review and review amongst citizen reviewers.
+Proof of Concept requirements are provided in full within the LOI process form on Survey Monkey Apply (English: asc.smapply.ca / French: asc.smapply.ca/lang/?lang=fr) and are outlined below.